timburr1/timburr1.github.io/_posts/2022-05-07-prime-checker.md

 ---
 layout: post
 title: Optimize Me, Robo-Daddy!
-excerpt: An example of using Brython, to embed Python code in a script tag
+excerpt: An example of using Brython to embed Python code in a script tag.
+Press F12 or right-click -> Inspect to view the source code.
 author: Tim
 tags: school, tech
 ---